What Is the Average Cost to Sell a House in California?

 - Professional cleaning services (deep cleaning): $400

-- Landscaping work: $3,000-$15,000
+- Landscaping work: $3,650

-- Pre-listing inspection: $279-$400, if desired or needed
+- Pre-listing inspection: $425, if desired or needed

-It’s probably a good idea to make some repairs so that you can make your home attractive to buyers.
+It’s a good idea to make some repairs so that you can make your home attractive to buyers.
 “Buyers in this price range — especially with the rates going up you know, from what we’re seeing in the market — they want more of a finished product.
-We have to identify what costs we are willing to take on in order to make that happen and achieve the overall goal of that price that we had discussed,” Lopez says.

 The potential cost is why it’s vital that before undertaking any large renovation projects or repairs, consult with your Realtor®.
-An experienced real estate agent will know how to advise you on what to fix and what you can skip to sell your house faster and for more money.
+An experienced real estate agent will know how to advise you on what to fix and what repairs you can skip to sell your house faster and for more money.

 Realtor® fees in California

+For illustration, let’s again use the California median home price of $829,060.
+If you use a top agent, you may sell your home for as much as $82,906 above the asking price.
 In that case, a 10% higher selling price can make the Realtor® fee a profitable investment, and the journey is so much easier with a professional guiding your every step.

 See how commissions impact total selling costs in our overview example chart later in this story.
-Try HomeLight’s Agent Commissions Calculator to see how much you might pay in Realtor® fees in California.
+Try HomeLight’s Agent Commissions Calculator to know how much you might pay in Realtor® fees in California.
+Or use HomeLight’s free Agent Match platform, which can connect you with a top real estate agent in your market.

 Seller concessions